 Depending on the species of tree, its pollen can aggravate allergies and asthma—effects that fall disproportionately on Black and Puerto Rican residents.
 If rainfall is less than the rate of evapotranspiration, the soil may subside, potentially damaging structures.
 Tree roots can infiltrate sewer pipes and damage sidewalks.

 Leaves, nuts, and other organic matter also contain nutrients.
 That’s fine if you’re mulching your garden, but not if it washes directly into the groundwater.
-Additional, well-timed sweeping of streets is a cost-effective way of keeping phosphorus out of the groundwater.
+Additional, well-timed sweeping of streets is a cost-effective way of keeping phosphorus and mercury out of the groundwater.
 However, “cost effective” doesn’t mean “free”.
 If you want trees to benefit the community and the environment, you need to budget for this and other maintenance.
 You also need to ensure that all communities get to enjoy nearby trees and green spaces.

 Stormwater ponds collect rainwater runoff and store it temporarily, allowing time for suspended solids to settle.
 Occasionally it’s necessary to dredge the sediment from the bottom.
 If organic matter or contaminants wash into the pond, they will accumulate, and, under certain conditions, eventually infiltrate the groundwater.
 The most effective way to prevent this contamination is to intercept it before it reaches the pond, whether by street sweeping or pretreatment of certain effluents at the source.

 Because frequent maintenance isn’t necessary, ponds may not permit easy access.
 Overgrown vegetation surrounding the pond further impedes access and shelters it from the wind, which is necessary for mixing and aeration.
 It may be necessary to remove some trees to open a corridor for prevailing winds.
 In-pond aeration is also effective.